Negative Training for Neural Dialogue Response Generation: Experiments

 Comparing to MMI, note that although on Switchboard/Opensubtitles MMI gives higher entropy, the \textit{max-ratio} is not as low as the negative training result, which is the main focus of our work (the frequent response problem).
 We also find MMI‘s hyper-parameters are difficult to tune: the working set of hyper-parameters don’t transfer well between data-sets.
 Further, for MMI in a lot of configuration tries the model gives ungrammatical output samples (this is problem is also mentioned in the paper \citep{diversityjiwei16}).
 For the Ubuntu data, we can not even find a configuration that performs better than the baseline model.

-Somewhat surprisingly, the vanilla GAN approach is not shown to be effective in our experiments.
+Further, the vanilla GAN approach is not shown to be effective in our experiments.
 The reason could be that despite its discriminative nature, GAN training still feeds ``positive" gradient for samples from the model (\cref{eq:gan1} and \cref{eq:gan2} in Appendix \ref{app:ganconfig}), which is not enough to prevent the model from generating them.
 We believe additional techniques \cite{yizhe18aim,jiwei17gan} are needed for the GAN approach to be effective.

 We show some model samples before and after negative training in Table \ref{tab:freqsamples}.
-It is shown that negative training effectively discourages boring responses, and response diversity is clearly improved.
+It is shown that negative training effectively discourages boring responses, and response diversity is improved.
 However, one limitation is observed that diversity does not necessarily lead to improvement on the informativeness of the response w.r.t. the input (sometimes the model generates a completely unrelated response).
 More samples for all three data-sets are included in Appendix \ref{app:moresamplescomparison}.

 To rigorously verify negative training is not getting diversity when sacrificing the sample's quality, a human evaluation is conducted and results are shown in Table \ref{tab:humaneval}.
-It is observed that negative training wins by a visible margin for all three data-sets, and for around half of the samples, the evaluators report a ``tie".
+It is observed that negative training wins by a significant margin for all three data-sets.
 This shows that, negative training does not damage the quality of the generated samples.
+Note that the human evaluation does not reflect the diversity of the model, because the raters only rate one response at a time.